-III.
+IV.
 TARDIES & UNEXCUSED DISMISSALS

 - A. A tardy is defined as an arrival to class or school after the designated starting time or the tardy signal has sounded.
 Reasons for excused tardies are the same as for excused absences.
 Three (3) unexcused tardies are equivalent to one (1) unexcused absence. - B. Students may leave early for those reasons accepted for excused absences.
 To leave school early without an acceptable reason is an unexcused absence/early dismissal.
-Three (3) unexcused early dismissals are equivalent to one (1) unexcused absence. - C. Parents are encouraged to maintain student attendance for the entire school day with minimal interruptions or unnecessary requests to leave school early.
-For high school, a student must attend each class period a minimum of 50% to avoid being marked absent. - D. When tardies or early dismissals become excessive, the problem may be addressed through a required parent conference with the school principal/designee, and appropriate disciplinary action may be taken.
+Three (3) unexcused early dismissals are equivalent to one (1) unexcused absence. - C. Parents are encouraged to maintain student attendance for the entire school day with minimal interruptions or unnecessary requests to leave school early. - D. When tardies or early dismissals become excessive, the problem may be addressed through a required parent conference with the school principal/designee, and appropriate disciplinary action may be taken.
 The disciplinary actions may include, but not be limited to: - Detention - In-School Suspension - Saturday School

-IV.
-SCHOOL RESPONSIBILITY AND AUTHORITY
+V. SCHOOL RESPONSIBILITY AND AUTHORITY